At a Glance

 A way to enhance communication

-How often have you ended a conversation with a patient thinking that you both were on the same page about the plan of care and next steps, only to find out later that wasn’t the case at all?
+It happens.
+You end a conversation with a patient thinking that you were on the same page about the plan of care.
+Then, after a question or two, you learn that that wasn’t the case at all.
 Patient experience surveys can be a great way to evaluate the effectiveness of communication between your patients and your team.
-This information can pinpoint exactly where communication breaks down and improve the clarity and effectiveness of communication channels.
+This information can pinpoint exactly where communication breaks down.
+It can help you improve the clarity and the effectiveness of your communication channels.

 A channel for engaging patients

 Want to engage your patients more in their own healthcare?
-Asking them to complete a patient experience survey is a great way to involve them in their own care processes and empower them to advocate for their own needs and expectations.
-When patients believe their opinions and experiences matter, they often become more actively involved in managing their health.
+Ask them in your patient experience survey.
+It's a great way to involve them in their own care processes and to learn about their patient journey.
+It empowers them to advocate for their own needs and expectations.
+When patients believe that their opinions and experiences matter, they often become more actively involved in managing their health.

 Data to assess outcomes

 Some patient experience surveys include questions designed to provide insights into the impact of healthcare interventions on patients' lives.
-These types of surveys help healthcare professionals assess changes in a patient's quality of life, symptom management, or adherence to treatment plans and contribute to more proactive and holistic care.
+These types of surveys help healthcare professionals assess changes in a patient's quality of life or symptom management.
+Surveys improve patient monitoring.
+Patient-reported outcomes show their adherence to treatment plans, so that you can help them become more proactive in their care.

 Benchmarking and comparisons

 Many healthcare organizations use patient survey data to benchmark their performance against national or industry standards.
-This allows them to see how they compare to peers and identify areas where they may excel or lag behind
+This allows them to see how they compare to peers and to identify areas where they excel or lag behind.

 Compliance and accreditation